-No one has ever found themselves drowning in a sea of debt overnight or within a few days.
+No one has ever woken up one day to find themselves drowning in a sea of debt overnight.
 It just doesn’t work that way.
 Being in debt or having a debt problem is always a result of making a series of bad financial decisions.
-I have listed a few early warning signs for someone who is about to head into massive debt.
+Here, I have listed a few early warning signs for someone who is about to head into massive debt.

 Here are the 4 warning signs that you have a debt problem

 1) You have more than 5 credit cards